 To enter a chamber, a substrate protein is first captured via the hydrophobic entrance to the chamber.
 The protein is then released into the interior of the chamber, which is lined with hydrophilic surfaces, and the chamber is sealed with a lid, a step requiring ATP.
 Here, the substrate is allowed to fold into its finalconformation in isolation, where there are no other proteins with which to aggregate.
 When ATP is hydrolyzed, the lid pops off, and the substrate protein, whether folded or not, is released from the chamber.
 Chaperones often need many cycles of ATP hydrolysis to fold a single polypeptide chain correctly.
 This energy is used to perform mechanical movements of the hsp60 and hsp70 “machines,” converting them from binding forms to releasing forms.
 Just as we saw for transcription, splicing, and translation, the expenditure of free energy can be used by cells to improve the accuracy of a biological process.
 In the case of protein folding, ATP hydrolysis allows chaperones to recognize a wide variety of misfolded structures, to halt any further misfolding, and to recommence the folding of a protein in an orderly way.

-Question : Could this recognition be a mechanism that arose by natural means ?
-If so, why would chance, or evolution or whatever natural mechanism is supposed, produce such a device, that performs in such a accurate way production control and repair and optimization ?
-Is that not a goal driven event, that has to be programmed and invented ?
-Or does mindless matter have any goal driven purposes ?
-Thats hard to fathom.
+Question: Could this recognition be a mechanism that arose by natural means?
+If so, why would chance, or evolution or whatever natural mechanism be supposed, produce such a device, that performs in such an accurate way production control and repair and optimization?
+Is that not a goal-driven event, that has to be programmed and invented?
+Or does mindless matter have any goal-driven purposes?
+That's hard to fathom.

 Although our discussion focuses on only two types of chaperones, the cell has a variety of others.
 The enormous diversity of proteins in cells presumably requires